-The direct capitalization income approach method of valuation requires that an estimated annual net operating income ("NOI") be divided by a capitalization rate ("Cap Rate") to determine a fair value.
-As such, changes in both NOI and Cap Rate could significantly alter the fair value of the investment properties.
-The tables below summarize the impact of changes in both NOI and Cap Rate on the Trust's fair value of the income properties:
+The direct capitalization income approach method of valuation requires that SNOI be divided by a capitalization rate ("Cap Rate") to determine a fair value.
+As such, changes in both SNOI and Cap Rate could significantly alter the fair value of the investment properties.
+The tables below summarize the impact of changes in both SNOI and Cap Rate on the Trust's fair value of the income properties: